Syllabus

 Papers

-In fulfillment of the Harpur Writing "W" requirement, there will be two papers:
+In partial fulfillment of the "W – Harpur Writing" requirement, the "I - Information Literacy" GenEd, and the "T - Critical Thinking" GenEd, there will be two papers:

 • A three-page researched paper on the same topic as that announced in your Gorgias paper pitch